 Initial applications will be submitted in a format adopted by the ESC.
-Included with the initial applications will be one map showing the existing conditions and proposed mining plan.
-A second map indicating the proposed topography after reclamation will be submitted to the ESC for approval within twenty-four (24) months of the date that the original application was approved.
-Periodically thereafter an updated map may be requested by the SRC and TAC to properly review the progress of the reclamation activity.
+Included with the initial applications will be one Application Map showing the existing conditions and proposed mining plan.
+A second Proposed Reclamation Map indicating the proposed topography after reclamation will be submitted to the ESC for approval within twenty-four (24) months of the date that the original application was approved.
+As a result of the annual inspection, an updated map may be requested by the SRC and

+TAC to properly review the progress of the reclamation activity.